rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/331_create-builds.md

   * Click on **SHOW MORE** to get more details about the build, it will take you to the **Details** tab of the build.
 If you want to view the build history, click the **Build History** tab.

 {{%notice info%}}
-The **Build History** tab displays the trigger name and tag name if added during the build creation.
+The **Build History** tab displays the trigger/tag name if added during the build creation.
 If you haven't added any trigger name to the build, it displays a default trigger name.
 {{%/notice%}}

 ## Viewing Build Details